Department of Agricultural, Food, and Resource Economics

 Provisional: “Compounds for Inhibition of Fungal Mycotoxin and Sporulation” (Strasburg GM, Mmongoyo JA, Linz JE, Wu F, Dissanayake AA, Zhang C-R, Wee JM, Nair MG).
 US Application Serial No. 62/443,998.

 Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report (AR6)

 U.S. National Academies: National Research Council Committee on the Future of Animal Sciences Research

-Joint Food & Agriculture Organization (FAO), United Nations, & World Health Organization (WHO): Expert Meeting on Hazards Associated with Animal Feed
+Joint Food and Agriculture Organization (FAO), United Nations, and World Health Organization (WHO) Expert Meeting on Hazards Associated with Animal Feed

 International Life Sciences Institute (ILSI) Food, Nutrition, & Safety Program